mushads43-sudo/order-matching-engine-pro/README.md

 It uses **price-time priority** to ensure fair and efficient execution, similar to production-grade trading systems used by financial institutions.

-The system demonstrates **low-latency matching, efficient data structures, and thread-safe execution**, making it highly relevant for software engineering roles in finance (e.g., JP Morgan).
+The system demonstrates **low-latency matching, efficient data structures, and thread-safe execution**.

 ---